Ammophila arenaria

-Ammophila arenaria is a species of grass in the family Poaceae.
+Ammophila arenaria (syn Calamagrostis arenaria) is a species of grass in the family Poaceae.
 It is known by the common names marram grass and European beachgrass.
 It is one of two species of the genus Ammophila.
 It is native to the coastlines of Europe and North Africa where it grows in the sands of beach dunes.
 It is a perennial grass forming stiff, hardy clumps of erect stems up to 1.2 m in height.
 It grows from a network of thick rhizomes which give it a sturdy anchor in its sand substrate and allow it to spread upward as sand accumulates.
 These rhizomes can grow laterally by 2 m in six months.
 One clump can produce 100 new shoots annually.

 The rhizomes tolerate submersion in sea water and can break off and float in the currents to establish the grass at new sites.
 The leaves are up to 1 m long and sharply pointed.
 The cylindrical inflorescence is up to 30 cm long.
 It is adapted to habitat made up of shifting, accreting sand layers, as well as that composed of stabilised dunes.

 Life cycle/phenology

 Ammophila arenaria is a perennial plant, which means it can live for many years.
 It mainly grows in spring when leaf production exceeds leaf senescence.
 However, the conditions in autumn cause the plant to nearly stop growth while its leaves become aged.
 In winter, because of the cold temperatures, growth is very slow but does not stop.

 As a xerophytic adaptation, its leaves curl during drought (see pictures).
 The relatively high humidity within the curled leaf prevents a rapid water loss.
 This is facilitated by the bulliform cells located at the base of the V-shaped notch which swells and makes the leaf uncurl when filled with water.

 This plant is highly adaptive in sand, and can withstand burial for more than one year.
 Unlike other plants which will die in sand, marram grass will elongate its leaves when it is buried by sand.

-Its inflorescences are initiated in autumn of the second year after germination and mature in May or June, and its flowers are always produced from May to August.
-But this is changed to May in Europe because of the different climates.
-The fruit is always mature in September, and the seeds germinate in the next spring.
+Its inflorescences are initiated in autumn of the second year after germination and mature in May or June, and flowers are produced from May to August.
+The fruit is mature by September, and the seeds germinate the next spring.
 Though the adult plant is strong, the seeds have low viability, and the seedlings also have low survival rates as well because of desiccation, burial, and erosion.
 The main organ for its reproduction is rhizomes, which are dispersed along the shore by wind and water.

 Geographic distribution and habitat

 Natural global range

 Ammophila arenaria is a European and North African native plant.
-It occurs in Australia, Canada, Chile, Falkland Islands (Malvinas) (sub-Antarctic), New Zealand, South Africa and United States (USA).
+It occurs in Australia, Canada, Chile, Falkland Islands (Malvinas) (sub-Antarctic), New Zealand, South Africa and United States.
+In the Northern Hemisphere, it grows between 30 and 63 degrees north latitude.